babonet13/HostYourNode/What/TheStackArchitecture.md

         <tr>
             <td>Interface</td>
             <td>GUI-oriented software wich allow end-user to interact with a given daemon</td>
-            <td>e.g. The Ride The Lightning interface is used to control the LND daemon</td>
+            <td>e.g. The Ride The Lightning interface is used to interact with the LND daemon</td>
         </tr>
     </tbody>
 </table>